-Intentional or negligent acts by caregivers that result in harm to patients are considered patient abuse.
-If your loved one experienced abuse in a nursing home facility, a personal injury lawyer may be able to help you.
+Intentional or negligent acts by caregivers that result in harm to patients are considered patient abuse or elder abuse.
+If your loved one experienced elder abuse in a nursing home facility, a personal injury lawyer may be able to help you.
 Your loved one may be entitled to compensation.

 A personal injury lawyer understands the steps necessary for pursuing justice on behalf of abused patients.
 They can fight for the compensation your loved one needs in order to seek quality medical care and to relocate to a different facility.

 Understanding the types of abuse that patients face in nursing home facilities requires thinking beyond physical abuse.
-While this is the most reported type of abuse, physical abuse is just one type of abuse affecting the elderly population.
+While this is the most reported type of abuse, physical abuse is just one type of abuse affecting the elderly population and nursing home residents.

-The most common types of patient abuse include:
+The most common types of patient abuse or elder abuse include:

 The Centers for Disease Control and Prevention (CDC) states that patient abuse in nursing homes is a serious problem in the United States.
-According to the CDC, the statistics that are available are an underrepresentation due to a lack of reporting.
+According to the CDC, the statistics that are available are an underrepresentation of actual elder abuse that is occurring due to a lack of reporting.

+There are many reasons why nursing home abuse can go unreported.
 Nursing homes may treat the patient in-house rather than risk a trip to the emergency department.
-Victims may not report the abuse for fear of retaliation by their abuser.
+Victims of elder abuse may not report the abuse for fear of retaliation by their abuser.

-Abuse can range from cuts and bruises to broken bones and even assault.
+Abuse can range from cuts and bruises to broken bones and even assault with clear physical signs of the abuse.
 Financial abuse of the elderly can drain funds they worked for their entire lives and leave them without money for their care.

 Nursing homes are known for having a high turnover in staff.
-This is not your loved one’s problem, and short staffing levels should not lead to abuse.
+This is not your loved one’s problem, and short health care staffing levels should not lead to abuse.

 If your loved one suffered abuse that resulted in serious harm, a personal injury lawyer can guide you through the legal process.
 Justice for your loved one takes time, and your lawyer can keep you informed by providing updates about your case.

-In some cases, the abuse results in death.
+In some cases, the abuse and neglect results in death.
 If your close loved one died due to nursing home abuse, you may qualify for a wrongful death claim and lawsuit.

 Entrusting your loved one to the care of others is never easy.
 Learning that they died at the hands of those paid to care for them is troubling.
 By leaving your case in the hands of a personal injury lawyer, you can focus more on your grief and less on your anger.

 Your relationship to the decedent plays a key role in whether you are entitled to a wrongful death claim.
-To explore your options, let a law firm review your case today.
+Call today for a free case review.

 Patient abuse is never acceptable.
-The Kryder Law Group, LLC is not afraid to take on tough cases involving elder abuse.
+The Kryder Law Group, LLC is not afraid to take on tough cases involving elder abuse of older adults.
 Let us negotiate with aggressive insurance companies.
 If we are unable to settle your case out of court, we are ready to go to trial.

 Time is limited for filing your case.
 The statute of limitations sets strict deadlines for pursuing compensation.
 Generally, the deadline is two years for both personal injury and wrongful death cases in Illinois, per Illinois Code of Civil Procedure 735 ILCS 5/ and Illinois Code of Civil Procedure 740 ILCS 180/.
 If you miss the deadline, you may be barred from pursuing civil litigation forever.